 The Oberammergau Passion Play has a long tradition.
 Every ten years since 1634, the inhabitants of the town have staged what is today probably the world's most successful and largest amateur play.
-Due to the Corona Pandemic, the Passion Plays originally planned for 2020 had to be postponed by two years to 2022.
-Information and tickets can be found here.

 How is the name Oberammergau known?
 This picturesque town is situated less than 100 km south-west of Munich and is nestled away in the Upper Bavarian resort of Garmisch-Partenkirchen.
 A hiking trail offering a stunning panoramic view of the Alps connects this mountain gem with the world-famous Linderhof Palace, commissioned by the Swan King, Ludwig II.
 And besides, as the old (and catchy) folk song goes: "Ob er aber über Oberammergau, oder aber über Unterammergau, oder aber überhaupt nicht kommt, des ist net g'wiss".
 But without a doubt, and as certain as the scent of incense during Mass, it is the return of Jesus Christ and his disciples that Oberammergau's Passion Play will be celebrating.
 In 2020, the people of Oberammergau will be performing its Passion Play - depicting the suffering, death and resurrection of the Son of God - for the 42nd time at the purpose-built Passion Theatre.